timkostka/solve_the_spire/docs/dev_deck_speed_improvement.md

 The new bottlenecks are FindPlayerChoices, EndTurn, DrawCards.
 Probably not too much we can do here, although DrawCards can be improved by using `CardCollectionPtr` instead of `CardCollection`.
 ![](.dev_deck_speed_improvement_images/new_slow_functions.png)

+Reworked selection of cards to draw to get time down to about 1.3 sec.